PowerShell/platyPS/EndToEndTests/SMA.Help.md

   ParameterSetName = 'Set 4')]
 ```

-Specifies a job by the job�s friendly name.
+Specifies a job by the job’s friendly name.
 When you start a job, you can specify a job name by adding the JobName parameter, in cmdlets such as Invoke-Command and Start-Job.

 #### Confirm [switch]

 Prompts you for confirmation before running the cmdlet.Prompts you for confirmation before running the cmdlet.

 #### WhatIf [switch]

 Shows what would happen if the cmdlet runs.
 The cmdlet is not run.Shows what would happen if the cmdlet runs.
 The cmdlet is not run.

 ### INPUTS